shkm/strong_service/README.md

 ![Coverage 120%](https://img.shields.io/badge/coverage-120%25-brightgreen?style=flat)

-With zero dependencies, a minimal API, and virtually limitless configuration options, S̶o̶l̶i̶d̶ Strong Service\* is the gem you should use when you implement service objects in Ruby.
+With zero dependencies, a minimal API, and virtually limitless configuration options, S̶o̶l̶i̶d̶ Strong Service[^1] is the gem you should use when you implement service objects in Ruby.
 It's compatible with Rails and all other Ruby frameworks — or no framework at all!

 ## Why Strong Service?

-After hours of furious online debate, you've decided that you want to use service objects, AKA the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern), AKA classes that does things of actual value in your Ruby app.
+After hours of furious online debate, you've decided that you want to use service objects, AKA the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern), AKA classes that do things of use in your Ruby app.
 Great!
 But how should you implement them?
 There are dozens of libraries, all claiming to do a slightly different variation of the same thing.

 Some might argue that a PORO is sufficient, but these people should be dismissed as purists; most of us warm-blooded Ruby engineers know that adding dependencies to our projects is the only way to make them better and deliver actual value.